-Jade has returned to the Bar after 8 years working in a senior decision making and advisory role, as a Case Examiner at the General Medical Council.
+Jade is a specialist in Regulatory & Professional Disciplinary and Investigations work, with wide in-house experience.
+Jade has returned to the Bar after eight years working in a senior decision making and advisory role, as a case examiner at the General Medical Council.
 Jade specialised in the fitness to practise of doctors, in particular deciding whether a doctor’s fitness to practise may be impaired, and what sanction was necessary to ensure patient safety.

-Before practising at the Bar, Jade worked as a Casework Manager for the Independent Police Complaints Commission (now IOPC).
-Jade also worked within the Counter Terrorism Division of the CPS, she held clearance to SC level.
+Before practising at the Bar, Jade worked as a casework manager for the Independent Police Complaints Commission (now IOPC).
+Jade also worked within the Counter Terrorism Division of the CPS.

 Jade is able to quickly understand, critically analyse and assimilate complex medical evidence.
 Jade has an in-depth knowledge of all manner of clinical cases ranging from simple prescribing errors, failure to diagnose or appropriately refer, consent issues, infant sepsis, adult sepsis, strokes and end-of-life care decisions.

 Jade is experienced in obstetric and gynaecology cases, including vaginal mesh and prolapse surgery, serious obstetric injury, obstetric death of infants and maternal death.
 Jade’s experience covers a broad spectrum of complex medical procedures, including neurosurgery, laparoscopic surgery, orthopaedic surgery and colorectal surgery.